-Tags are issued at the time of check out and inspection.
-Each tag must be completed with the harvester's name, license/identification number, harvest date, harvest area and the shell-stock dealer's name and identification number if the oysters are to be sold.
-Tags must be affixed to the sacks with the fasteners provided by the MDMR.
-All harvesters are required to pay a shell retention fee to the MDMR on the day of harvest.
-Shell retention fees will be used to further oyster production in the state.
+Oysters taken from Mississippi waters must be tagged.
+Each tag must be completed with the license/identification number, harvest date, harvest area and the shell-stock dealer's name and identification number if the oysters are to be sold.
+Tags must be affixed to the sacks.

-Oysters taken from private leases must be designated by tags indicating the official lease numbers issued by the MDMR.
+Oysters taken from private on-bottom leases must be designated by tags indicating the official lease numbers issued by the MDMR.